Manish-Sgh/City-Map-Journal/README.md

 # Journal App

-A React-based journaling application for recording and managing personal thoughts and memories.
+A journaling application for recording and managing personal thoughts and memories.

 ![Intro Image](public/images/intro_image.png)